joelparkerhenderson/maturity-models/examples/infrastructure_as_code/infrastructure_as_code_maturity_model_by_joel_parker_henderson.md

 * Infrastructure research and development is funded to create new products and services, and also new business opportunities.

 * Code quality is consistently able evolve, and welcomes contributions, discussions, and usage by the entire organization, and potentially its partners, vendors, customers, and the public.

+* The approach to IaC is orchestral and environmentatlly aware.
+The orchestral approach focuses on why the configuration should be a certain way in consideration of all the co-relationships and co-dependencies of multiple applications running on the same infrastructure typically found in production.

 <b>Examples:</b>